benber86/curve-blog/content/posts/exchange-received/index.md

 ## How does `exchange_received` work under the hood?

-To grasp the mechanics behind the `exchange_received` function and its approach to handling transfers, it's essential to initially explore the operational fundamentals of exchanges within Curve pools.
+To understand the mechanics behind the `exchange_received` function and its approach to handling transfers, it's essential to initially explore the operational fundamentals of exchanges within Curve pools.

 The `exchange_received` function handles the exchange of two coins within an AMM, much like the standard `exchange` function.
-In fact, both functions share the almost same logic.
+In fact, both functions share almost the same logic.
-Looking at the NG pool's [reference implementation](https://github.com/curvefi/stableswap-ng/blob/ec972b331da21d919f78943e00bf9398970eca54/contracts/main/CurveStableSwapNG.vy) we can indeed see that both functions call the same internal `_exchange` function under the hood.
+Looking at the NG pool's [reference implementation](https://github.com/curvefi/stableswap-ng/blob/ec972b331da21d919f78943e00bf9398970eca54/contracts/main/CurveStableSwapNG.vy), we can indeed see that both functions call the same internal `_exchange` function under the hood.
 The only difference is the last argument passed to `_exchange`.
 Named `expect_optimistic_transfer`, the argument is set to _True_ for `exchange_received` and _False_ for `exchange`: